Improved kissing numbers in seventeen through twenty-one dimensions: Introduction

 \section{Introduction}

-The \emph{kissing problem} in $\R^n$ asks how many unit spheres can be arranged tangent to a central unit sphere so that their interiors are disjoint; it can be viewed as a sphere packing problem in spherical space, or as a local analogue of the sphere packing problem in Euclidean space.
+The \emph{kissing problem} in $\R^n$ asks how many unit spheres can be arranged tangent to a central unit sphere so that their interiors are disjoint; it can be viewed as a packing problem for spherical caps or as a local analogue of the sphere packing problem in Euclidean space.
 One can also formulate the kissing problem in terms of the points of tangency: how large a subset $\mathcal{C}$ of the unit sphere $S^{n-1}$ is there such that $\langle x,y \rangle \le 1/2$ for all $x,y \in \mathcal{C}$ with $x \ne y$?
 Here, $\langle \cdot,\cdot\rangle$ denotes the usual inner product on $\R^n$.
-In this formulation, which we will use in this paper, the goal is a \emph{spherical code} with minimal angle $\pi/3 = \arccos(1/2)$.
+In this formulation, which we will use in this paper, the goal is a \emph{spherical code} with minimal angle at least $\pi/3 = \arccos(1/2)$.

 The exact kissing number is known for $n \in \{1, 2, 3, 4, 8, 24\}$, but no other cases; see Table~\ref{table:kissing} for the best lower and upper bounds currently known.
 For $n \le 8$, optimal kissing configurations appear to involve familiar mathematical structures: the $A_1$, $A_2$, $A_3$ (or, equivalently, $D_3$), $D_4$, $D_5$, $E_6$, $E_7$, and $E_8$ root systems are optimal or conjectured to be optimal, although they are not always unique (see \cite{CJKT11} and \cite{Sz23} for the most general constructions known).
-For $8 < n < 16$, there have been a number of diverse constructions, most recently by Ganzhinov \cite{G22}.
+For $8 < n < 16$, there have been a number of diverse constructions, most recently by Ganzhinov \cite{G22} and AlphaEvolve \cite{DeepMind25}.
 For $n=16$ the answer may be the minimal vectors in the Barnes-Wall lattice, and for $n=24$, the answer is the minimal vectors in the Leech lattice.
 However, for $16 < n < 24$, before the present paper there had been no improvements on Leech's constructions \cite{L67} from 1967.
 These configurations were all obtained as cross sections of the $24$-dimensional kissing configuration; they can also be described as the minimal vectors in the laminated lattices \cite{CS80}.

 For $17 \le n \le 21$, we obtain improvements on these constructions.
 Specifically, we improve Leech's lower bounds (which were $5346$, $7398$, $10668$, $17400$, and $27720$) by $384$, $256$, $1024$, $2048$, and $2048$: